Cross Seminole Trail

 The Cross Seminole Trail is a pedestrian, bicycle, and equestrian trail in Seminole County, Florida just north of Orlando.
 The first segment opened in 2002.
 The current route begins at the intersection of Aloma and Howell Branch where it meets the Cady Way Trail in Winter Park through Oviedo and Winter Springs and stretches into Lake Mary.
 The trail is 23 mi long, or 34 mi including the Orange County trail extension.
 The trail connects to Seminole Wekiva Trail in Lake Mary.
+It ends near Lake Monroe with it intersecting the Sanford Riverwalk.

 History

 The Cross Seminole Trail runs along the former right of way of the Sanford and Indian River Railroad from Winter Springs to Oviedo.

 The Cross Seminole Trail was opened in 2002 to provide Central Florida with easy access to a greenway, or outdoor recreation.
 The trail was designed to accommodate hikers, bicyclists, and horses.
 The original span of the trail stretched from downtown Oviedo to just east of Winter Springs.
 In 2007, a new overpass was built that let users cross State Road 434 in Winter Springs.
 This allowed expansion to the north and east.
 The newest constructed portion now borders State Road 434 and heads in the direction of Sanford.